 The LiM Method: A Comprehensive Approach

 While Kegel exercises (isolated squeezing)have been around for a long time, they are not the most effective way to train the pelvic floor.
-The LiM Method takes pelvic floor training to the next level.
-This innovative sliding device is designed to target and activate the pelvic floor muscles through a structured, progressive program.
+The LiM Method takes pelvic floor training to the next level, as your simplified pelvic floor wellness routine.
+This innovative LiM sliding board and movement sessions, is designed to target and activate the pelvic floor muscles through a structured, low-impact program.

-The LiM Method, which incorporates the use of the LiM Slide, guides you through a 12-week journey to rebuild pelvic floor strength and regain bladder control.
-Here is a breakdown of the weekly progression:
+The LiM Method, which incorporates the use of the LiM Slide, guides you through expert-backed Movement Sessions to rebuild optimal pelvic floor strength and flexibility.

 When to Seek Help